tasmota/docs/docs/Scripting-Language.md

     This example fetches various values from Tesla Powerwall API and displays them in the WEB UI and on an ILI9341 LCD display

-    you will needs these additional defines:
+    you will need these additional defines:
     #define USE_TLS
     #define TESLA_POWERWALL
-    #define USE_SENDMAIL (because thes SSL Library from email is needed)
+    #define USE_SENDMAIL (because this SSL Library from email is needed)
     #define SCRIPT_GET_HTTPS_JP

-    remark: since the Tasmota JSON parser has various limitations some TESLA JSON values had to be reanamed to get a more compact response.
+    remark: since the Tasmota JSON parser has various limitations some TESLA JSON values had to be renamed to get a more compact response.

     >D
     tmp=0